Tabs open on your screen right now:

 Agnes Martin’s Writings.

 Character (TV, book, movie) you most identify with:

 This is impossible.
 This summer I felt like the little boy in Flannery O’Connor’s story The River.

 If I didn’t say I was too busy or too tired in response to something during the week, I’d never have any quality alone time…or quality reading time…or quality writing time.
 If anyone wants to rescue me from my own life…I’m on the internet.
 Come find me.
 I’m serious.

 Question you secretly want to be asked:

 I like whenever anyone seriously asks me how I feel about a specific book or work of art and wants to have a sustained and engaged discussion about it and not just a flippant “loved it,” “was interesting,” “didn’t like.”
 I loathe the word “interesting” and how it conveys almost nothing.
 Susan Sontag has a great essay in which she talks about the word “interesting” and also the word “beautiful.”

-The answer: I’m waiting for it, babe.
+I’m waiting for it, babe.
 I’m waiting.